App Icon Color Palette Analysis by Category (iOS)

 Make sure to benchmark your app category’s palette before creating/optimizing your own app icon.
 It is indeed interesting to consider the current color trends of your category in your design.

 App Store visitors are used to certain color schemes/designs for each category (even subconsciously) so following trends might help you drive traffic.

 At the same time, if you are just launching a new app, you may want to stand out from competing apps and create something different from what’s already out there.

 Essentially, you must find the perfect balance between uniqueness and following the best practices & current trends.

 If you want to get more insights on app icons, make sure to check our ASO report features!

 Did you find this infographic useful?
-Make sure to share it on your social media channels!
+Feel free to share it on social media!